 - Respectfully, stay away from sick people.

-- Avoid going to large pubic venues, such as theaters or sporting events.
+- Avoid going to large public venues, such as theaters or sporting events.

 - Practice other good health habits.
 Get plenty of sleep, be physically active, manage your stress, and eat nutritious foods.

 - Avoid social gatherings in groups of more than 10 people.

 - Avoid discretionary travel, shopping trips, and social visits.

 - Avoid eating or drinking at restaurants, bars, and food courts.
 Use drive-through, pick-up, or delivery options.